OpenSourceEconomics/epp_topics/src/epp_topics/software_engineering/defining_containers/screencast/slides.md

 </div>
 <div>

-- Typos lead to runtime-errors
+- Typos lead to runtime errors
 - Mutable
 - Hard to document/know which keys should be there
 - No autocomplete for keys

 </div>
 </div>

 ---

 # NamedTuples

 <div class="flex gap-12">
 <div>